emag-wildfly-swarm-sandbox/wildfly-swarm-logstash-demo/README.md

 ### Check Logstash console

-If you access the app [APIs][#apis], you can see the following log in Logstash console.
+If you access the app [APIs](#apis), you can see the following log in Logstash console.

 ```
 {